 Discover William & Mary’s Transformative Online M.Ed. in Counseling

 William & Mary is proud to offer an Online M.Ed. in Counseling that boasts the same quality as our on-ground program while giving you the flexibility you need to complete classes on your own time, from any location.
-Learn more about our curriculum and the innovative Social Justice dashboard that helps you master multicultural counseling competencies.
+Explore the robust curriculum, including paths in Clinical Mental Health Counseling, Military and Veterans Counseling and School Counseling, and the innovative Social Justice dashboard that helps you master multicultural counseling competencies.